marxin/texi2rst-generated/sphinx/libiberty/extensions.rst

 ``_obstack_newchunk``, ``_obstack_free``, and
 ``_obstack_memory_used``.
 You should not call these directly.

+.. index:: growing objects (in obstacks), changing the size of a block (obstacks)

 .. _growing-objects:

-.. index:: growing objects (in obstacks)

-.. index:: changing the size of a block (obstacks)

 Growing Objects
 ~~~~~~~~~~~~~~~